After you have installed the extension, you must configure it. You can find the Notifications settings under Theme My Login → Notifications.

 - %site_description% - The site description.

 - %site_url% - The URL to your WordPress installation.

 - %home_url% - The URL to your homepage.

 - %login_url% - The URL to your login page.

 - %user_ip% - The IP address of the user accessing the page when the event was triggered.

-- %reset_url% - Only available for the Lost Password trigger.
+- %reset_url% - Only available for the Lost Password notification or trigger.

 - %activation_url% - Only available for the Activation Notification or trigger.